Update: North Memorial Health no longer offers serology antibody testing.

 How can I get the new antibody test?

-Customers 18 years of age and older can schedule a SARS-CoV-2 total antibody test through MyChart.
+Patients 18 years of age and older can schedule a SARS-CoV-2 total antibody test through MyChart.
 Appointments are available three days a week at our Robbinsdale location and two days a week at our Maple Grove location.
-Customers will receive their results within two to three days.
+Patients will receive their results within two to three days.
 This test is not typically covered by insurance and costs $53.

 The Good Doctor's 6 Tips for COVID-19 Testing